 2025 Regular Legislative Session

-There are currently over 1200 bills being reviewed during this session.
+There are currently over 2300 bills being reviewed during this session.

-• First Day of Session Feb 12, 2025
+• Feb 12, 2025 – First Day of Session Passed

 • Crossover Day Apr 2, 2025 – Last day to read bill in house of origin.
 Any bills not past third reading on this day and still is original house are officially dead.

-• Last Day of Session Apr 12, 2025 – Adjournment at midnight.
+• Apr 12, 2025 – Last day of Session.
+Adjournment at midnight.

 Below is call outs to important legislation as well as a table of all legislation possibly to affect APA WV updated accordingly.